Israel blocks the Flotilla's ships and seizes 175 activists, 24 of them Italian. Meloni calls for "Free them."

-It happened overnight off the coast of Crete: "This is piracy."
-Dozens of Italians were on board, the Farnesina is working.Per restare aggiornato entra nel nostro canale Whatsapp
+The Navy raid in international waters, off the coast of Crete: "This is piracy."
+The Ministry of Foreign Affairs is working for our fellow citizens.Per restare aggiornato entra nel nostro canale Whatsapp

 "The driving force behind the flotilla's provocation is Hamas, in collaboration with professional provocateurs, with the aim of sabotaging the transition of President Trump's peace plan to its second phase," the Israeli Foreign Ministry stated, also confirming the illegal boarding in international waters.
 "Due to the size of the flotilla, consisting of over a hundred ships and a thousand men, it was decided to intercept it far from the Israeli coast, in international waters.